jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-07-checkpoint.md

 #### Section IV.
 "Of Algebraic Equations, and the Resolution of Them."
 Chapter 7.
 "Of the Extraction of the Roots of Polygon Numbers."

-656. We have shewn, in a preceding chapter (Section III, Chapter 5.
-"Of Figurate, or Polygonal Numbers."), how polygonal numbers are to be found; and what we then called a **side**, is also called a **root**.
+<span class="art">656</span> We have shown, in a preceding chapter (Section III, Chapter 5.
+"Of Figurate, or Polygonal Numbers."), how
+polygonal numbers are to be found; and what we then called a **side**, is also called a **root**.
 If, therefore, we represent the root by $$x$$, we shall find the following expressions for all